The Big Fat Quiz of the Year: 2022

 The 2022 edition aired on 26 December 2022.

 Pre-recorded questions came from Krishnan Guru-Murthy, Luke Evans, the Sugababes, Ellie Goulding, Kate Hudson, Layton Williams, Sigrid, and Jamie Oliver.
 The children of Mitchell Brook Primary School acted out the Wagatha Christie court case for a related question.
 Millie Bright appeared in the studio to ask a question.
 Subwoolfer also appeared in the studio in relation to a question.
 Charles Dance read an extract from the autobiography of Rylan Clark.
 The mystery guest was Jerry Dyer, the creator and narrator of the YouTube channel Big Jet TV, whose livestream of planes attempting to land at Heathrow Airport during Storm Eunice went viral.

 The Big Fat Question was a three part question asked by Johannes Radebe, who was dressed as a US Air Force pilot and 'parachuted' into the studio in honour of Top Gun: Maverick being the year's highest grossing film.

+2023

+The 2023 edition aired on 26 December 2023.

+Pre-recorded guest questions came from Self Esteem, Anyone but You stars Sydney Sweeney & Glen Powell, Robbie Williams, The Vivienne, Big Brother presenters AJ Odudu & Will Best, Micah Richards and Sophia Di Martino.
+The children of Mitchell Brook Primary School acted out the coronation of King Charles for a related question.
+Charles Dance read an extract from Spare, the memoir of Prince Harry.
+Krishnan Guru-Murthy appeared in the studio to ask a question.
+The mystery guests were Hobbycraft Wimbledon employees Andrew, Jacqui, Annie and Sharon, whose TikTok video of Kylie Minogue's hit "Padam Padam" went viral, earning praise from Kylie herself.

+The Big Question was asked by noted Love Island and Love Island Games contestants Megan Barton-Hanson and Toby Aromolaran, entering the studio in a pink open top car dressed as Barbie and Ken in tribute to Barbie being the highest grossing film of 2023.

+2024

+The 2024 edition aired on 27 December 2024.

+Pre-recorded guest questions came from Chiwetel Ejiofor & Leo Woodall, Aidan Turner & Danny Dyer, David Jonsson, Richard Curtis, Nella Rose, Dame Sarah Storey and Love Is Blind contestants Jasmine and Bobby.
+The children of Mitchell Brook Primary School acted out the Oasis reunion for a related question.
+Charles Dance read an extract from "Lightning Can Strike Twice", the memoir of Tommy Fury.
+Peggy the dog and The Traitors contestant Diane Carson both appeared in the studio.
+The mystery guests were Lisa Rowlands and her friend Lisa, who appeared in a viral video climbing through a window after being locked out of the house.

+The final Big Fat Questions were asked by Gladiators Diamond, Electro and Phantom.